mm-zk/governance-cli/README.md

-First, you need to get the gateway-upgrade-ecosystem.toml file (TODO - from where?)
+First, you need to get the gateway-upgrade-ecosystem.toml file.
+(you can find it in contracts/l1-contracts/script-config/gateway-upgrade-ecosystem.toml )

 ## Example use: